Are Snow Tires Worth It? A Clear Winter Driving Guide

 How long do snow tires last?

-Snow tires typically last several winter seasons when used only in cold conditions and stored properly.
+Snow tires typically last 3–5 winter seasons when used only during cold months and stored properly in the off-season.

 When should you replace winter tires?

-Replace winter tires when tread depth becomes too low to provide traction or when the rubber hardens and loses effectiveness in cold conditions.
+Winter tires should be replaced when tread depth becomes too low for safe traction or when the rubber hardens and loses cold-weather flexibility.

 What do winter tires look like?